tayoshino31/CG-Projects/index.md

 University of California San Diego, Computer Scinece and Engineering

 ## Abstract
-We implemented ray tracing from scratch in C++.
-The rendered images are shown in the following section.
-These scenes includes the transformation of spheres and triangles, a single point light source, a maximum of five reflections, and material properties such as emission, diffusion, ambient, and shininess.
+We implemented ray tracing algorithm (Whitted 1980) from scratch in C++.
+Thoese rendering includes the transformation of spheres and triangles, a single point light source, a maximum of five reflections, and material properties.

 Additionally, we implemented a Bounding Volume Hierarchy to speed up the rendering process.
-This acceleration structure halved the rendering time for scene 2 from 20 minutes to 10 minutes, and significantly reduced the rendering time for scene 4 from roughly 4 hours to just 1 hour.
+This acceleration structure halved the rendering time for scene 2 from 20 minutes to 10 minutes, and significantly reduced the rendering time for scene 4 (+50K vertices) from roughly 14 hours to just 2.5 hour.
 For those implementing bounding volume heirarchy in the future its worth noting that if only 1/4 of your image is rendering properly chances are you just need to check maxT and minT for you bounding volume intersection.

-Finally, we implmented ray tracing using NVIDIA's OptiX API with CUDA.
+Finally, we implemented ray tracing using NVIDIA's OptiX API with CUDA.
+The GPU-based ray tracer achieved lightning-fast rendering, and scene 4 was rendered in less than 2 seconds with the acceleration structure.

 ## Rendered Images